„‚Icon‘ changed my life“

 CA: „Congratulations on your 10-year anniversary“.

 JL: „Thank you!
 It’s gone so fast.
-Ten years is flown by.“
+Ten years has flown by.“

 Jayce Lewis got to know Dave Prowse (Darth Vader) through his great passion for ‚Star Wars‘ at a ‚Star Wars Convention‘.